The New Adult Phenomenon

 Read more in the July 2019 issue of Curiositales.
 By Mieke Göttsche .

-If you would like to receive the magazine every month (for FREE!) , sign up for our newsletter!
+If you would like to receive a free digital copy of the magazine, sign up for our newsletter!
 Then, confirm your email address (be sure to check your spam folder).
 Once you click the link in your welcome email, you'll get regular news from Curiositales, including notifications when the latest magazine is published.
 You can unsubscribe whenever you like.
-Each month the magazine will be delivered directly to your inbox to download and read.

 Ready to read now?
-Click on the magazine image on the left hand side of our home page (top banner on mobile) to open- Happy Reading!
+Click on the past issues tab on our home page to open- Happy Reading!